KLTPL/chess-game/README.md

 ### 4. Create your local database

-After configuring the postgresql installation create a database for the project and insert all tables from the /postgresql/main.sql file.
+After configuring the postgresql installation create a database for the project and insert all tables from the /postgresql/main.sql and /postgresql/languages.sql files.

 ### 5. Clone the project